-Enter a word between six and eight characters long that will be easy for you to remember, then press ENTER.
-The password must contain at least one numeric or special character.
+- If the system does not prompt for a new password after you log in, refer to the next section, "Changing a Password." - 2.
+Enter a term between six and eight characters long, then press Enter.
+Your password should be one that others can't readily figure out but that will be easy for you to remember.
+It must contain at least one numeric or special character.
 Special characters include the space character and:

-Note that when you type in the word you have chosen, the system does not display it on the screen.
+3. When you type in the password you have chosen, the system does not display it on the screen.
 The system verifies the password by asking you to type it again: